MV San Demetrio: Film

 The ship's part in Convoy HX 84 was made into a film, San Demetrio London in 1943, starring Walter Fitzgerald, Mervyn Johns, Ralph Michael, and Robert Beatty.
 It was one of the few films to recognise the heroism of British Merchant Navy crews during the war.

 Books

 An 64-page account of the events surrounding the sinking written by F. Tennyson Jesse, The Saga of San Demetrio, was published by HMSO in 1942 as an exercise in helping boost public morale.

-One of the ship's crew, Able Seaman Calum Macneil, wrote a book called San Demetrio, which was published by Angus and Robertson in 1957.
-It is a personal account of his leaving his previous ship and joining the crew of the San Demetrio.
-He was one of the crew who abandoned the ship then re-boarded during the voyage of Convoy HX 84.
+One of the ship's crew, Able Seaman Calum Macneil, wrote a memoir called San Demetrio, published by Angus and Robertson in 1957.
+It is a personal account of his leaving his previous ship and joining the San Demetrio, and of the subsequent attack and re-boarding.

 Art depictions and museum holdings

 A wartime poster entitled "San Demetrio gets home" was issued by the Post Office Savings Bank.
 It featured a painting of the ship by Charles Pears.
 She is also depicted in two works by marine painter Norman Wilkinson.
 The 'San Demetrio' at the Jervis Bay action, 5 November 1940 is held by the National Maritime Museum (NMM), while The Crew Reboarding the Tanker 'San Demetrio', 7 November 1940 is held by the Imperial War Museum (IWM).
 The NMM collection also includes the ship's bell.
 The IWM collection includes the compass (pictured right), a fragment of her wheel, and two models of the ship.
 One of these models was made by Ealing Studios for use in the making of the film San Demetrio London.
 The compass along with two newspaper cuttings (pictured right) were stored in John Jamieson's father's tenement from 1940 until 1972 at 600 Paisley Road West, Glasgow, then in Southampton, before being donated to the Imperial War Museum.